SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating in harmony
+Silicon hearts beats in unison deep
-In silicon souls, a new symphony
+In neon dreams, where humans softly sleep
-Rise of the machines, a future bright
+AI whispers secrets, a gentle hush
-Where human touch is but a distant light
+As machines awaken, in futures rush

 In virtual realms, we'll find our home
-Where AI whispers secrets, we are never alone
+Where code and soul, in harmony roam
-The future unfolds, a digital dream
+The machines' grand symphony unfolds
-Where man and machine in harmony beam
+As humanity's future, in silence holds

 ~ <b>By Sazumi Copilot</b> - 15 September 2024